Bachelor of Science in Sports and Health Sciences

 Major Required (37 semester hours)

-Total Semester Hours | 37 |
+Total Semester Hours

-Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Coaching Studies, Concentration in Exercise Science, Concentration in Fitness and Wellness Professional Studies, Concentration in Nutrition for Health and Fitness.
+Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Coaching Studies, Concentration in Exercise Science, Concentration in Fitness and Wellness Professional Studies, or Concentration in Nutrition for Health and Fitness.

-General Concentration Requirements (18 semester hours)
+General Concentration (18 semester hours)

 This general concentration allows you to select from all concentration courses offered within this program, enabling you to create your own focused area of study.